 If you’re thinking of going to FIB in July one summer, then be aware that there are certain stipulations if you are bringing anyone under 18 with you.
 The law in Valencia actually prevents under 18s from attending on their own and you will need to provide certain documentation in order for them to be able to attend – and they must be accompanied by a parent or officially notarised person.

 So, if you’re a festival lover but don’t fancy wading through the mud at a UK event, then, instead of packing your wellingtons and plastic macs, think about packing sun screen and shorts and heading for the Costa de Azahar.
 It’s easy to get to from Alicante, Valencia or Barcelona airports – either by road or rail.
-The weather is great, the music is even better and the atmosphere is unbelievable; you’ll soon understand exactly why Benicassim Festival has become one of the most popular festivals during the Spanish summer.
+The weather is great, the music is even better and the atmosphere is unbelievable; you’ll soon understand exactly why Benicassim Festival is considered one of the best music festivals in Spain during the summer months.

 Dates of Benicassim Festival 2024

 In 2024 the International Benicassim Music Festival takes place from 18th to 20th July.
 Ticket information appears on the Official FIB Website.